benis-bastelschuppen/MinimalHTMLGameEngine/README.md

 # MinimalHTMLGameEngine
 A minimal setup for a game engine: deltatime and doublebuffer

+And also in the newest version: getting key events and move that character!

 With that you have a nice javascript deltatime function and a double buffered sprite rendered on only divs, not even using canvas or other "advanced" stuff.
 Ok, it uses jQuery but I see that as a standard